An Introduction to Air Density

 The following calculator uses equation 6 to find the vapor pressure, then calculates the virtual temperature using equation 14:

-calculate the density altitude.
-This formula is simply a rearrangement of
+formula to calculate the density altitude.
+This formula is simply

 (15)